Meditating as a Perfectionist

-The Dangers of Meditation Retreats for People With Depression, Anxiety, or Psychosis
+The Potential Dangers of Meditation Retreats

 Meditation has been seen by many as one of the best ways to manage stress and various mental health issues.
 However, there are often darker sides to meditation that we don’t always see (the topic is overshadowed by talk of meditation’s benefits, but the negatives are increasingly being covered, such as in some illuminating articles…